uberVU/elasticboard/README.md

 ##Prototype architecture

-The **dashboard** provides the user with data visualization.
-It gets all the data it needs from the elasticsearch service.
-We are working on building our own dashboard, but in the meantime you can also explore the data using Kibana.
+The **dashboard** takes care of the visualization aspect.
+You can even use the embedded Kibana instance to manually explore the data.

 The **data_processor** is where all querying happens.
 It accesses data stored in elasticsearch using [elasticutils](http://elasticutils.readthedocs.org/en/latest/)